 Students investigate central concepts in peace research and learn to analyze the interrelation between personal, local and global levels of conflict.
 Through practical problem solving, they examine the holistic relationship between personal and social change and evaluate structured modes of conflict resolution as well as creative nonviolent activism.

-Graduates have gone on to study law and they have built rewarding careers in teaching, at nonprofits aimed at social change and such government positions as those found in the Department of Justice.
+Graduates have gone on to study Peace and Conflict Studies, International Development, and law and they have built rewarding careers in teaching, at nonprofits aimed at social change, and also government and international organizations.